Camp Siegfried (play)

 Camp Siegfried is a play by Bess Wohl.
 Its setting is the real Camp Siegfried where American children of German descent were taught Nazi ideology.

+Plot

+The play follows two American teenagers in 1938 attending a German-American summer camp, Camp Siegfried in Yaphank, New York ahead of World War II, where they're taught Nazi ideology.
+The two, separated by gender at camp, fall in love.
+The play is inspired by the real-life camp in the United States during this era, dealing with themes of anti-semitism and fascism.

 Background

 Playwright Wohl had rented a house in Bellport, Long Island, and had researched the nearby town of Yaphank.
 She discovered the town had hosted a camp for German-American youth, and felt it had the makings of a drama.

 Productions

 Camp Siegfried premiered at The Old Vic theatre in London, in a production starring Patsy Ferran as Her and Luke Thallon as Him.
 The production played a limited run from 7 September 2021 to 30 October.

 A production opened off-Broadway at the Tony Kiser Theatre on 15 November 2022 and ran through 4 December 2022, following previews from 25 October.
 The cast featured Johnny Berchtold (originally cast to Sawyer Barth) as Him and Lily McInerny as Her.
 The production was directed by David Cromer.